-28. The Council's external audit service is currently provided by Grant Thornton under a contract let by the Audit Commission that will run through to 2017.
+29. The Council's external audit service is currently provided by Grant Thornton under a contract originally let by the Audit Commission.
 They work in partnership with the Council ensuring its governance processes are effective.
 They have been invited and attended all parts of the Committee meetings.
 At every meeting they prepare an external audit progress update for the Committee to review.